ChatTriggers/ChatTriggers/MIGRATION.md

 In 1.0.0, we replaced Nashorn with an engine called [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino).
 Created by Mozilla, Rhino has been fully open-source since its creation, and is still being maintained, albeit very slowly.
-In fact, ct.js actually contains our own custom build of Rhino, which supports most of the new ES6 features, as well as many ESNEXT features.
+In fact, ChatTriggers actually contains our own custom build of Rhino, which supports most of the new ES6 features, as well as many ESNEXT features.
 These features will all be discussed in a later section.
 Our custom build can be found [here](https://github.com/ChatTriggers/rhino/).